Ukraine claws back some territory; nuclear plant in peril

 KYIV, Ukraine (AP) — Ukrainian forces on Friday claimed new success in their counteroffensive against Russian forces in the country’s east, taking control of a sizeable village and pushing toward an important transport junction.
 The United States’ top diplomat and the head of NATO noted the advances, but cautioned that the war is likely to drag on for months.

+Ukrainian President Volodymyr Zelenskyy commended the military for its gains in the east, saying in a nightly video address that Ukrainian troops have reclaimed more than 30 settlements in the Kharkiv region since the start of the counteroffensive there this week.

+“We are gradually taking control over more settlements, returning the Ukrainian flag and protection for our people.”
+Zelenskyy said.

-Ukraine’s military also said it launched new attacks on Russian pontoon bridges used to bring supplies across the Dnieper River to Kherson, one of the largest Russian-occupied cities, and the adjacent region.
-Ukrainian artillery and rocket strikes have left all the fixed bridges across the river unusable, the military’s southern command said.
+Ukraine’s military said it also launched new attacks on Russian pontoon bridges used to bring supplies across the Dnieper River to Kherson, one of the largest Russian-occupied cities, and the adjacent region.
+Ukrainian artillery and rocket strikes have left all regular bridges across the river unusable, the military’s southern command said.

 Anxiety increased about Europe’s largest nuclear power plant, which was operating in emergency mode Friday for the fifth straight day due to the war.
 That prompted the head of the U.N. atomic watchdog to call for the establishment of an immediate safety zone around the plant to prevent a nuclear accident.